RuitingL/ruitingl.github.io/index.md

       I work on the theory of statistical problems in machine learning, with the goal of understanding uncertainty in general settings with as few assumptions as possible.
 My research topics include distribution-free inference, algorithmic stability, and uncertainty quantification.
     </p>
     <p>
-      I also collaborate with astrophysicists on hypothesis testing problems arising in astronomical data analysis, with support from the <a href="https://skai-institute.org" target="_blank">NSF–Simons AI Institute for the Sky (SkAI institute)</a>.
+      I also collaborate with astrophysicists on hypothesis testing problems arising in astronomical data analysis, with the support from the <a href="https://skai-institute.org" target="_blank">NSF–Simons AI Institute for the Sky (SkAI institute)</a>.
     </p>
     <p>
       <a href="mailto:rtliang@uchicago.edu" target="_blank">Email</a> · <a href="https://www.linkedin.com/in/ruiting-liang-253729319" target="_blank">LinkedIn</a> · <a href="https://github.com/RuitingL" target="_blank">GitHub</a>